logan-bobo/personal_site/site/content/posts/secure_alb/index.md

 ---
-title: "Securing your public ALB as a CloudFront Origin with Terraform."
+title: "Securing your public ALB as a CloudFront Origin with Terraform"
 date: "2023-06-01"
 draft: flase
 tags: ["AWS", "Cloud", "Terraform"]
 ---

-# Securing your public ALB as a CloudFront Origin with Terraform

 ## What is the problem?